Check out our latest design work

 Your site needs to be clean, functional, fast & an extension of your brand.
 Choosing the right theme is inevitably one of the most critical decisions for design conscious brands.

 Magento doesn’t provide any themes as part of the native software.
 Nor do they offer a selection of themes for customers to choose from.
 Instead, businesses must purchase their theme from third-party sites like ThemeForest or pay a developer to build one.

 Shopify offers hundreds of beautifully designed, highly customisable themes that are either free or available to purchase.
 Each theme is mobile optimised & easy to integrate into your store.

 All businesses have different needs & priorities.
 If you’re a B2B seller, you might require options for different customer groups or, depending on your industry, you might need to offer multiple payment gateways or shipping options to keep up with competitors.
 We can’t go into a full list of all the available features for these

 Magento has a wide selection of features, including its support for large product catalogs with lots of variants, native product bundles & groups, & cross-selling & upselling features.

 Users also have access to extensions & add-ons.
 When considering Magento, you can customise your eCommerce store with almost anything you need, provided you have the development capabilities to do so.

 Shopify: Some native features

 There’s no one-size-fits-all eCommerce platform.
 Our general train of thought is that if you’re an enterprise-level business with unlimited resources, Magento may be the better choice due to the level of customisation the platform offers.
-On the flip side, if you’re a small business or startup that values agility, speed & support, Shopify is likely the better fit of the two.
+On the flip side, if you’re a startup or scale up that values agility, speed & support, Shopify is likely the better fit of the two.